SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 **Differnt types of attributes**

+You can create different types of attributes to customize the formular to your needs.
+These attributes have different settings and functions, these are described in the two tables below.

 .. csv-table::
-   :header: "Attribute Name","Description", "Additional Options"
+   :header: "Attribute Type","Description", "Additional Options"
    :widths: 40,40,40